Skip to main content

 For contractors: signing your agreement

-3. At any time you can open Agreements in your contractor menu to read an agreement, sign it if it's still pending, or open the signed copy.
+4. At any time you can open Contracts in your contractor sidebar to read an agreement, sign it if it’s still pending, or open the signed copy.

 For employers: countersigning

-Remember that you must have signed your company's Contractor Services Agreement before any contractor invoice can be paid — that's a one-time, company-wide step, separate from each individual work agreement.
+You can also manage an agreement from a contractor’s engagement page, where a single Agreements card shows the current step: For the full engagement view, see Managing a Contractor Engagement.
+Remember that you must have signed your company’s Contractor Services Agreement before any contractor invoice can be paid.
+That’s a one-time, company-wide step, separate from each individual work agreement.